rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 1. Although discounts are higher in underperforming states, they are not the root cause of profit loss.
 2. AOV is similar across states, ruling out a revenue problem.
 3. There's a trend of order costs superceding the value of orders in underperforming states.
-4. The only logical cost variable that varies significantly by state is Shipping.
+4. The only logical cost variable that varies significantly by state is **shipping**.

 - **Re-evaluate shipping business model in order to fix profitability within the following states:**
   - Arizona